marcelkornblum/sn-rfcs/text/0004-hosting.md

 dashlane

 ## Domains
+[Domains]: #domains

-## AWS account structure
+## Account or folder structure
-[AWS account structure]: #aws-account-structure
+[Account or folder structure]: #account-folder-structure

-We have multiple AWS accounts set up as parts of an [AWS Organisation](https://aws.amazon.com/organizations/).
+On GCP we use folders to group projects for security access reasons, on AWS we use multiple accounts set up as parts of an [AWS Organisation](https://aws.amazon.com/organizations/).
 This allows us to improve security for specific projects and across client hosting, as well as to make project billing simpler and clearer.

-The AWS accounts we run are:
+In either case the rationale for where a project should go is the same, and the folder or account should be named the same way.
+We use the shorthand of account below but on GCP we're referring to Folders under the IAM Managing Resources section:

 ### Master